MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/get-aksedgekubeconfig.md

 ## Description

-Pulls the KubeConfig file from the Linux or Windows node so that kubectl on the host to access the AksEdge cluster.
-The function will set the AksEdge cluster's kubeconfig file as the default kubeconfig file for kubectl.
+Pulls the KubeConfig file from the Linux or Windows node so that kubectl on the host to access the AKS Edge Essentials cluster.
+The function will set the AKS Edge Essentials cluster's kubeconfig file as the default kubeconfig file for kubectl.

 ## Parameters